 You’ve held the signature special event, written the online appeal letter and the grant applications, yet you are still looking for a creative, and fun, way to raise additional funds for your mission and programs.
 A raffle fundraiser may just be the thing that brings your fundraising success to the next level.

 A fundraising raffle is a way in which you can raise essential funds for your mission, while your donors and supporters try their luck at the chance of winning prizes such as money, trips, special experiences or unique items.
 Fundraising raffles can be an easy, and lucrative, way to raise both funds for your programs and a bit of excitement among your donors and supporters.

 Here’s how a raffle fundraiser happens.
 Your donors, supporters, team members and constituents sell tickets to people for the chance to win the grand prize, or a series of prizes.
 People understand that they are buying a chance at winning an amazing prize, all while supporting your life-changing mission that they may already know about, or will now learn more about as a new supporter of your mission.

 There are some key elements to creating, and running, a successful raffle fundraiser.
-A raffle can be easy to set-up and manage, when it’s done right utilizing resources and programs that are available to help.
+A raffle can be easy to set-up and manage, with our raffle fundraising software.

 Where to Start

 Once you know the amount of net proceeds that need to be raised, you can get started on the process for running a successful raffle fundraiser.